Our Town (The X-Files): Plot

 In Dudley, Arkansas, government health inspector George Kearns follows his seemingly young lover, Paula Gray, into the woods.
 However, after losing track of Paula, George Kearns soon finds himself surrounded by approaching lights in the woods.
 He is then killed by an axe-wielding assailant wearing a tribal mask.

 When Kearns is reported missing and a witness claims to have seen foxfire near Dudley, Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) investigate.
 At the site of the alleged foxfire, the agents find the ground burnt.
 After visiting Kearns' wife Doris, the agents discover that he was about to recommend a local chicken plant, Chaco Chicken, to be closed down for health violations.
 While giving the agents a tour of the plant, floor manager Jess Harold claims that Kearns held a vendetta against Chaco Chicken.
-After hearing this, a hallucinating Paula, who works at the plant, grabs and holds Harold at knife point.
+After hearing this, a hallucinating Paula, who works at the plant, grabs and holds Harold at knifepoint.
 Mulder and Scully attempt to reason with Paula until she is shot and killed by Arens, the local sheriff.
 The plant's physician, Dr. Vance Randolph, later claims that Paula was suffering from consistent headaches, which Kearns had also reported.

 The agents later see Walter Chaco, Paula's grandfather and the plant's owner, who allows the agents to perform an autopsy.
 The agents find that while Paula's personnel file gives her age as 47, she appears no older than her mid-20s.
 They also discover that Paula suffered from Creutzfeldt–Jakob disease, a rare and fatal illness that causes dementia.
 When the agents nearly collide with a Chaco Chicken truck, they learn that the driver also suffered from the disease.
 Noticing the plant's blood-red runoff in a nearby stream, Mulder orders a reluctant Sheriff Arens to dredge it.
 They quickly find the bones of nine people, including Kearns.
 While inspecting the remains, the agents notice that the skulls are missing and that the bones appear to have been boiled.
 Meanwhile, Randolph and Harold discuss the uncovered bones and the increase of Creutzfeldt–Jakob cases.
 While Randolph complains about Chaco's inaction, Harold assures him that he will talk to Chaco.